Mobile

 0 Comments

-Ten years after its untimely death, the team that built the much-beloved feed reader reflects on what went wrong and what could have been.
+/ Plus, in this week’s Installer: the best new PS5 game in a while, a great new line of bags, the latest GoPro, and much more.
 By David Pierce, editor-at-large and Vergecast co-host with over a decade of experience covering consumer tech.
 Previously, at Protocol, The Wall Street Journal, and Wired.
-Share this story There was a
+Share this story If

 0 Comments

-The Pixel Fold is a powerful device with an entertainment-friendly inner screen, but it feels like it’s at least one generation away from greatness.
+The Pixel Fold’s successor features an updated format that makes it a joy to use.
 By Allison Johnson, a reviewer with 10 years of experience writing about consumer tech.
 She has a special interest in mobile photography and telecom.
 Previously, she worked at DPReview.
-The Google
+I can’t overstate how nice it feels to use the Pixel

 0 Comments